Certification FAQs

 Federal users have the ability to update the information in their universal profile in FAI CSOD.
 Refer to the Employee Task Aid and training videos within the FAI CSOD ‘Help’ tab for step-by-step guidance for how to update your user profile data.

 NOTE: A change in the user profile may take up to 4 hours to update in the system and sync with the Okta login service.
-Please close your browser completely and do not log back into FAI CSOD until 4 hours has elapsed from making a user profile change.
+FAI recommends that you update your profile at the end of the business day.
+Please close your browser completely and do not log back into FAI CSOD until the next business day (if possible).
 Keeping your session active or logging back in may overwrite the change you made.

 I completed an online training course, but my FAI CSOD transcript is not reflecting a completion status.
 How do I get this corrected?